 Consider including other useful information in your directory.
 For example, some schools publish that year’s academic calendar, a list of teachers and room parents, and contacts for extracurricular activities.
 Make it a “one-stop source” for a parent’s school communication needs.
 Also, be sure to include a large, prominent disclaimer that the information is for personal use only and not to be used for sales or marketing.

-This project is much easier if you use an online database system like PTO Today's Volunteer Builder.
-Volunteer Builder allows families to go online and enter their own information, thus reducing your data entry challenge.
+This project is much easier if you use an online database system like PTO Today's Volunteer Manager.
+Volunteer Manager allows families to go online and enter their own information, thus reducing your data entry challenge.

 Consider the Web